 Storms and strong winds

 Check your car for any dents and damage that might need repairing.
-It's a good idea to do this as soon as possible as you’ll know if any damage has been caused by the severe weather.
+It's a good idea to do this as soon as possible so you’ll know if any damage has been caused by the severe weather.

 Heavy rain